 What if I disagree with the insurer’s decision to deny my claim?

 If your claim is denied, the insurer will tell you about your appeal rights in the denial letter it sends to you.
 We encourage legal representation when appealing a denial.
-See Need legal advice.
+Refer to:

 If you believe that a condition has been left off the notice, the notice is otherwise incomplete or incorrect, or you believe a new medical condition should be included, you must notify the insurer in writing.
 The insurer has 60 days from the receipt of your written request to accept or deny the new or omitted medical condition.